NemesisLW/library/system design.md

 	* Instead of `Request & Response` cycle (HTTP Polling), clients and servers communicate using **Events and Messages**. *Instant Updates*.

 **~(*database management*)**

+* a **transaction** is a single logical unit of work that accesses and possibly modifies the contents of a database.
+*
 * ***SQL vs. NoSQL Trade-offs***:
 * **In-memory storage (cache)**:
 * **On Disk**: